ridwan102/Metis_FallOnline20_Project1_WTWY/README.md

  * Exploratory Data Analysis
  * The [01-mta challenge](https://github.com/thisismetis/onl20_ds4/tree/master/challenges/challenges_questions/01-mta) helped the team get started with data exploration and get up to speed with the skills and tools needed to complete this project.

-## Deliverable/Communication:

- * Group presentation, 6 minutes
- * Presentation slides
- * Project repository

-**Friday 9/25:** PDF of presentation slides submitted on submissions form (see [these](https://github.com/thisismetis/onl20_ds4/blob/master/curriculum/project-01/git-1/submissions.md) instructions).

-**Monday 9/28:** Code submission is due before in the morning before class starts.
-Include code and README file.
-Only one person needs to submit on behalf of the whole group.

----

-As with all projects, it will be graded based on this [rubric](https://docs.google.com/document/d/1oAJrWNR7HxNJVI2IHUuHArEvBccowLqvPObYbqtH0rs/edit).